lizadams/CMAQ-WS-old/content/1-create-cluster/c-know-cluster/index.en.md

 [Environment Modules](http://modules.sourceforge.net/) or [Lmod](https://lmod.readthedocs.io/en/latest/) are fairly standard tools in HPC that are used to dynamically change your environment variables (`PATH`, `LD_LIBRARY_PATH`, etc.).

-6. **List available modules**  The cluster has *openmpi* pre-installed.
-These MPI versions are compiled with support for the high-speed interconnect EFA.
+6. **List available modules**  The cluster has *openmpi* pre-installed by amazon.
+This MPI version of openmpi was compiled with support for the high-speed interconnect EFA.

     ```csh
     module avail